Gnezdo orlovo: Background

 Breskvica expressed her desire to represent Serbia in the Eurovision Song Contest with a song that should represent the country in terms of lyrics, music, stage performance and meaning.
 In an interview with Zed TV, she stated that Serbia's previous entries "had not represented Serbia in any way", interpreted as a shot at Konstrakta's "In corpore sano".
 She further added that the "Serbs are special and that has to be shown.
 We have a special sound, we are a special people, a heavenly one."

 Breskvica's comments for Zed TV attracted criticism and accusations of hypocrisy, due to the lyric "Za tebe peta dahija / Pui curu miu, to je vlaška magija" ("The fifth dahija for you / Kiss my ass, that's Vlach magic") from her 2022 single "Loša".

 Composition

 The lyrics of the song are penned by Relja Torinno, while the music and arrangement are signed by Henny and Jhinsen, all from the Generacija Zed label.
 Breskvica points out that the lyrics are about the "epic battle between good and evil, about the hope that good always wins in the end, as well as that it has the power to restore everything that evil destroyed".
 She also stated that every listener can find a message in it for themselves, and dubbed it a "real Serbian song".
 Milena Zajović of Večernji list dubbed it a "nationalist budnica".
+The song was originally called "Gnezdo kosovo" (Гнездо косово).